 A soft pull, also called a soft inquiry, happens when you or someone you authorize – like a landlord or potential employer – checks your credit report.
 In some cases, these inquiries can also be performed without your permission, such as when card issuers prescreen potential customers for direct marketing.
-Luckily, though soft inquiries show up on your credit report, they do not have any impact on your score.
+Luckily, although soft inquiries show up on your credit report, they do not have any impact on your score.

 Hard pulls, on the other hand, are usually performed when you actually apply for credit and a lender approves or denies your application.
-These inquiries stay on your credit report for two years and will temporarily knock a few points off of your credit score.
+These inquiries stay on your credit report for two years and will temporarily knock a few points off your credit score.
 However, they generally won’t affect your score for more than a year.

 See related: Soft pull vs. hard pull

 Soft pull credit cards are cards you can get with only a soft pull of your credit.
 Sometimes called “no credit check” credit cards, these products allow you to apply for credit or open a new account without damaging your credit score via a hard pull.

 Soft pull credit cards are tough to find, and it’s virtually impossible to get an unsecured credit card without a credit check.
 Opting for a soft pull credit card will almost certainly mean missing out on the top rewards credit cards and sticking to secured credit cards instead.